CleasbyCode/jdvrif/README.md

 You can also extract files from up to eight images at a time.
 *(jdvrif -x jdv_img1.jpg jdv_img2.jpg jdv_img3.jpg, etc.)*

+***When posting a jdvrif JPG image on Reddit, always select the "Image & Video" box.***

+When saving a jdvrif JPG image from Twitter, always click the image first to fully expand it, before saving.

 Compile and run the program under Windows or **Linux**.

 ## Usage Demo